Data in Action

 Research meets market

-With us, companies shorten the path from idea to market‑ready, certified product through excellent lab infrastructure and expertise.
+We help companies shorten the path from an idea to a certified, market-ready product through excellent lab infrastructure and specialist expertise.

 Shaping the energy future together

-Whether research partnership, product development, or knowledge transfer—discover the possibilities for collaboration with our institute.
+Whether it is a research partnership, product development, or knowledge transfer, discover the possibilities for collaboration with our institute.

 This research has been carried out within the PNRR research activities of the consortium iNEST (Interconnected North-East Innovation Ecosystem) funded by the European Union Next-GenerationEU (Piano Nazionale di Ripresa e Resilienza (PNRR) Missione 4 Componente 2, Investimento 1.5 D.D.
 1058 23/06/2022, ECS_00000043 – Spoke1, RT3A, CUP I43C22000250006).